bcgsc/Spruce_genomes/README.md

 The results include the following:
 ● Phylogeny of single-copy protein-coding genes
 ● Analysis of positive selection on orthologous genes
-● Updated phylogeny described in Gagalova et al. with resampling information and additional phylogenetic tree in the analysis based on single-copy genes + Astral-III
+● Updated phylogeny described in Gagalova et al. with resampling information
-● Updated gene family expansion/contraction analysis with more accurate species tree.
+● Updated gene family expansion/contraction analysis with accurate species tree (better separation between spruces and pines)